christophersesugh/use-page-view/README.md

 - Configurable update interval with `heartbeatInterval`
 - Minimum time threshold with `minTimeThreshold`
 - One-time tracking option with `trackOnce`

+## Performance

+- **Minimal overhead**: Efficient event handling with automatic cleanup
+- **Memory efficient**: Uses `requestIdleCallback` when available
+- **Bundle size**: < 5KB minified + gzipped
+- **No dependencies**: Zero external dependencies for maximum compatibility
+- **Automatic cleanup**: All event listeners and timers are cleaned up on unmount

+## FAQ

+**Q: Does this work with SSR/React Router/Next.js?**
+A: Yes, the hook safely handles server-side rendering by checking for browser environment before initializing.

+**Q: What happens if localStorage is disabled?**
+A: The hook gracefully falls back to memory-only tracking without throwing errors.

+**Q: How accurate is the time tracking?**
+A: Time tracking is updated every second and accounts for page visibility changes and user inactivity.

+**Q: Can I track multiple pages in the same app?**
+A: Yes, use different `pageId` values for each page or component you want to track separately.

+**Q: Does this affect my app's performance?**
+A: No, the hook uses efficient event handling and cleanup.
+The bundle size is minimal (< 5KB).

+**Q: What events are considered "activity"?**
+A: Mouse movement, clicks, keyboard input, touch events, and scroll events are all considered user activity.

 ## Contributing